 The Khumbu (especially) is very heavily traveled with thousands of people coming from all over the world.
 These people will be carrying all sort of germs with them.
 Sanitation may be poor and the spread of disease there is one of the principle causes of failure to summit.

 - Carry a small bottle of hand sanitizer and use it frequently.
 Minimize your contact with other people.

-- Deep fatigue will depress your immune system and make you much more susceptible to illness.
-Do not push yourself during the approach to EBC.
+- Deep fatigue from the previous months of training will depress your immune system and make you much more susceptible to illness.
+Do not push yourself during the approach to base camp.

 - Consider wearing a surgical mask or bandana over your nose and mouth when you have to be in a tight space with a lot of strangers, especially if you notice any sick people in your immediate area.
 We know this is not the height of fashion, so if anyone asks, tell them you have a cold and don’t want to get others sick.

-- Do not push yourself on the daily treks to base camp.
+- Do not push your pace on the daily treks to base camp.
 You will not gain more fitness this way and in fact jeopardize your health.
-We ask the athletes we coach to wear their heart rate monitors so as to be careful not to exceed their aerobic threshold HR during the trekking days.
+We ask our coached athletes to wear their heart rate monitors so as to be careful not to exceed their aerobic threshold heart rate during the trekking days.
 If you don’t want to wear a monitor, simply keep your the effort to a comfortable talking pace.
-Do not even look at David Goettler’s Strava segments and become tempted to compete with his times.
+Do not look at David Goettler’s Strava segments and become tempted to compete with his times.

 - Have a plan for your mid-trek rest day.
 Restorative (very gentle) yoga, an easy, slow stroll for 30-60 minutes.
 Completing a crossword.